thetruevincentchow/panopto_dl/README.md

 ## Planned features
 - Support for lecture videos hidden on LumiNUS
-- Support for selecting and downloading multiple streams
+- Selecting and downloading multiple streams from the same video
 - General improvements to synchronization
 - Parallel crawling of video listing pages
+- Support for efficient download of streams which use slides
+- Graphical user interface
+- Automatic video transcription

+## Known issues
+* Input and browser state validation is very minimal at the moment, so failure to follow the displayed instructions exactly will cause the script to fail.